Liar (Russ Ballard song)

-"Liar" is a song written by Russ Ballard of Argent from their 1970 self-titled debut album.
+"Liar" is a song written by Russ Ballard of Argent from the 1970 album Argent.
 It was released as the band's first single, but did not chart.

 A version by Three Dog Night was released the following year and was featured on the band's album, Naturally.
 It was the follow-up to the biggest hit of the band's career, "Joy to the World."
 Danny Hutton delivered the lead vocal and Richard Podolor was the producer.
-In the U.S., "Liar" reached #7 on the Billboard chart.
-In Canada, the song peaked at #4 in 1971.
+In the U.S., "Liar" reached number 7 on the Billboard chart.
+In Canada, the song peaked at number 4 in 1971.